antonyh/randonomicon/_posts/2020-08-13-css-typography.markdown

 ## Rendering options

 Setting rendering options can help make text look better than the defaults.
-It also gives a chance to chose what to optimise for, which can have an impact on mobile devices if there is large quantities of text.
-Thankfully the majority of the pages on this site are relatively short so it's safe enough to chose the more aggressive 'optimizeLegibility' setting.
+It also gives a chance to chose what to optimise for, which can have an impact on mobile devices if there are large quantities of text.
+Thankfully the majority of the pages on this site are relatively short, so it's safe enough to choose the more aggressive 'optimizeLegibility' setting.

     -webkit-font-smoothing: antialiased;
     -moz-osx-font-smoothing: grayscale;